-2. Next, we’ll need to setup the scopes to view HDR.
+2. Next, we’ll need to set up the scopes to view HDR.
 We’ll need to change both the Colorspace of the scopes as well as their mode.
-Right click on the scopes themselves and select Colorspace > Rec.
+Right-click on the scopes themselves and select Colorspace > Rec.
 2020.

-3. Then, in the lower right hand corner of the scopes panel, click on the dropdown and select HDR to switch the scopes to HDR mode.
+3. Then, in the lower right-hand corner of the scopes panel, click on the dropdown and select HDR to switch the scopes to HDR mode.

 4. Now that we can view HDR on the scopes, we can set up our outputs.
 Premiere supports several outputs with HDR, including ProRes, HEVC, and H264.
 First, let’s look at ProRes.
 ProRes will give you the best looking results but are larger files than HEVC or H264.
 In your export settings, make sure you select QuickTime as your Format.
 You can leave the preset alone as we’ll be customizing the output.

 5. Next, under the Video tab, select your flavor of ProRes.
 Adobe doesn’t support HDR in ProRes 422 or below, so select ProRes 422 HQ or ProRes 4444.
 Check the box next to Render at maximum bit depth.
 Under Export Color Space, select Rec.
 2100 PQ.
-Finally, select 16 bpc under Depth.
+Finally, select 16 BPC under Depth.

 6. The second output we’ll look at is HEVC (H.265).
 HEVC files are much smaller than ProRes files and are optimized for the web.
 In your export settings, make sure you select HEVC (H.265) as your Format.
 You can leave the preset alone as we’ll be customizing the output.

 7. Next, under the Video tab, go to your Encoding Settings.
-Uncheck the box to the right of Profile in order to unlock the option, then select Main10.
+Uncheck the box to the right of Profile to unlock the option, then select Main10.
 Under Tier, select High.
 Check the boxes next to Rec.
 2020 Primaries, High Dynamic Range, and Include HDR10 Metadata.
 Finally, select Rec2020 as the Color Primaries under Mastering Display Color Volume*.

 *These settings are for 1000 nit masters.
 Your project may have different mastering requirements.

 9. Next, under the Video tab, go to your Encoding Settings.
-Uncheck the box to the right of Profile in order to unlock the option, then select High10.
+Uncheck the box to the right of Profile to unlock the option, then select High10.
 Check the boxes next to Rec.
 2020 Primaries, High Dynamic Range, and Include HDR10 Metadata.
 Finally, select Rec2020 as the Color Primaries under Mastering Display Color Volume.

 Final Cut Pro X (2020)